Dedication. Transparency. Results.

 Participate in Qui Tam Lawsuits in Florida

-In cases of government fraud, whistleblowers may be able to participate in a qui tam action against the employer under the False Claims Act.
-This means they may sue the employer on behalf of the government.
-If this case is successful, the employee would be entitled to a percentage of the recovery.
+In cases involving government fraud, whistleblowers may participate in a qui tam lawsuit against their employer under the False Claims Act.
+In these situations, they can sue on behalf of the government.
+If the lawsuit succeeds, the employee may be entitled to a percentage of recovered funds.

 Comprehensive Whistleblower Protections & Rewards